I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 His Legend Spreads

-His ghostly legend began long before his death in 1985 and spread from town to town throughout western Pennsylvania, spilling into Ohio, West Virginia, and other neighboring states.
+Robinson's ghostly legend began long before his death in 1985 and spread from town to town throughout western Pennsylvania, spilling into Ohio, West Virginia, and other neighboring states.
 Each town adopted Green Man sightings, saying that the disfigured entity had a green glow to him and was the spirit of a man electrocuted to death.

 Stretching the Truth

-It reminds me of a steep hill next to our church that we neighborhood kids called “Devil’s Hill” because of the number of kids who got hit by cars riding their bikes down the hill.
+It reminds me of a steep hill next to a church by my house growing up that we neighborhood kids called “Devil’s Hill” because of the number of kids who got hit by cars riding their bikes down the hill.
 To this day, I still hear kids refer to the hill as Devil’s Hill and wonder if a supernatural legend has grown around it.

 Some who passed the real Ray Robinson in the road at night had mistaken him for a ghost at one point.
 Perhaps they told their ghost story to friends who told their friends, and the legend traveled down until the truth was twisted and misinterpreted to think that the incident happened nearby, not up in Koppel.
 It doesn’t take many re-tellings of a story before the facts are stretched and the horror is heightened into a masterfully crafted legend.

 The tunnel itself is not on the main road.
 It’s located on the hill to the left of the Piney Fork Tunnel, which is in itself a treacherous landmark.
-The tunnel on the street is only wide enough for one car to pass through so it’s important to stop and honk your horn going through so that anyone coming from the other direction will stop and wait for you to pass through.
+The Piney Fork Tunnel is only wide enough for one car to pass through.
+So it’s important to stop and honk your horn going through so that anyone coming from the other direction will stop and wait for you to pass through.

-The Green Man stories never made him out to be an evil presence, besides the few stories where he chased people down the street.
-The Green Man is simply a lost soul, baring the scars of his death by electrocution in a way that most resembles his real life inspiration and how Ray bore the scars of his real-life accident.
+The Green Man stories never made him out to be an evil or even presence, besides the few stories where he was said to have chased people down the street.
+The Green Man is generally known as a lost soul, baring the scars of his death by electrocution in a way that most resembles how Ray Robinson bore the scars of his real-life accident.

-Despite so many knowing Ray Robinson to be a real man living up through the mid-1980s, the Green Man stories still spread, inspiring numerous stories of sightings and a growing collection of “facts” about the entity and where he lives.
+Despite so many knowing Ray Robinson to be a real man living up through the mid-1980's, the Green Man stories still spread, inspiring numerous stories of sightings and a growing collection of “facts” about the entity and where he lives.
 The fact that he is so synonymous with a tunnel he never even visited says a lot about how truth can be blown up into a complete fabrication.

 The Myth Persists

 Still, it can’t be an easy way to live.
 If I were to meet Ray Robinson today, I would be intimidated to talk to him, and probably a little grossed out at first.
 Exposure, though, reduces appearance to one of the least interesting aspects of a person as you get to know them.

 But telling the true, tragic tale of Ray Robinson has done little to reduce the Green Man story to mere myth.
-My first introduction to the story in the late '90s still presented him as a ghost story, local to the area, complete with glowing skin where I imagined green electrical currents shooting throughout his body, part superhero, part movie monster.
+My first introduction to the story in the late 90's still presented him as a ghost story, local to the area, complete with glowing skin where I imagined green electrical currents shooting throughout his body, part superhero, part movie monster.

-Over the years, the story has evolved into its own tale, even breaking off to include versions in various towns claiming him to be their legend, a prime example of neighborhood gossip gone haywire.
+Over the years, the story has evolved into its own tale, even breaking off to include versions in various towns claiming him to be their legend, a prime example of neighborhood gossip gone awry.
 But there is no longer a Ray Robinson to deal with the effects of the fictional parts of his story or to carry the burden of one childhood act on his back for eternity.
 His story is simply the seed of a harmless ghost story that has been scaring locals since the 1930s, barely resembling his origin at this point.